 - The Simari Winter gloves are perfect for indoor use.

-- They are an anti-slip design, and touchscreen compatible.
+- They have an anti-slip design and are touchscreen compatible.

-- The gloves are warm polyester and spandex glove that is flexible and dexterous.
+- The gloves are warm polyester and spandex gloves that are flexible and agile.

-- There are also more colors available for your perusal.
+- There are also more colors available for you to look over.

 6